Triality and adjoint lifting for GL(3): Introduction

 \begin{thm} Assume that $\pi$ is a cuspidal representation of $\GL_3$ over a number field, such that for some finite place $v_0$, the local component $\pi_{v_0}$ is a discrete series representation.
 Then the weak adjoint lifting ${\rm Ad}(\pi)$ exists as an automorphic representation of $\GL_8$. \end{thm} 10pt

 We recall that the adjoint lifting for $\GL_2$ is a classical result of Gelbart and Jacquet \cite{GJ}.
-The local condition in the theorem can no doubt be removed by a more extensive investigation of the stable twisted trace formula, but we do not pursue this here, as it is necessarily much more technical.
-The general case will be handled in ongoing joint work with S.W.
+In fact, the local condition in the theorem can be removed by a more extensive investigation of the stable twisted trace formula, one which involves the consideration of the other twisted endoscopic groups of $(\PGSO_8, \theta)$ and hence will not be fully pursued here.
+We shall however sketch in \S \ref{SS:general} the argument for the general case, punting some of the technical details to an ongoing joint work with S.W.
 Shin and Y. Takanashi, the goal of which is to obtain an endoscopic classification for the group $G_2$ via the twisted endoscopy for $(\PGSO_8, \theta)$.
+For the rest of the introduction, we shall proceed assuming that Theorem \ref{T:intro2} is available without the local condition.
 5pt

 As a second result of this paper, we analyze the possible shapes of the isobaric decomposition of the automorphic representation ${\rm Ad}(\pi)$ supplied by Theorem \ref{T:intro2}; this is often referred to as a {\it cuspidality criterion} for the adjoint lifting.
 The results, contained in Theorems \ref{T:AI1}, \ref{T:AI2}, \ref{T:selfdual} and \ref{T:cuspidality}, can be summarized as follows: 5pt